This Is How I Cook

 In my case I may not be smelling freshly mowed grass this weekend, but at least I can fill the neighborhood with the savory scent of this grilled Mexican pork tenderloin.
 This super easy to prepare pork tenderloin, is tangy and spicy and perfect weekend food.

 I’m not sure about you, but sometimes it is good to be different.
-I know it’s easy to go the market (maybe it's not so easy now!) and pick up a package of dogs or some premade burgers, but the truth is it is just as easy to pick up an unadorned pork tenderloin and stick it in a marinade.
+I know it’s easy to go the market (maybe it's not so easy now!) and pick up a package of dogs or some premade burgers, but the truth is it is just as easy to pick up an unadorned pork tenderloin and attach this rub to it!

 Marinated Grilled Pork Tenderloin (Mexican Style)